Severe Weather Spotters

 e-Spotter -- For our trained spotters

 Amateur radio spotters provide valuable weather reports to the NWS Green Bay office during severe weather.
-Several volunteer net controllers, lead by Christian Reynolds (KC0ARF), staff the amateur radio desk at the NWS Green Bay office--WX9GRB (above, left)--and stay in contact with spotters across northeast and north-central Wisconsin.
+Several volunteer net controllers, lead by Christian Reynolds (KC0ARF) and Greg Hovland (W9IKU), staff the amateur radio desk at the NWS Green Bay office--WX9GRB (above, left)--and stay in contact with spotters across northeast and north-central Wisconsin.
 The 80 ft tower (above, right) is home to the antennas.

 Skywarn Recognition Day